ksiwei/secretSanta/README.md

 # Secret Santa

-## An AngularJS app that uses FB API to draw name and generate Secret Santa
+An AngularJS app that uses FB API to generate Secret Santa